 The persons most immediately interested in the abolition of corporations, are the inhabitants of the towns where corporations are established.
-The instances of Manchester, Birmingham, and Sheffield, shew, by contrast, the injury which those Gothic institutions are to property and commerce.
-A few examples may be found, such as that of London, whose natural and commercial advantage, owing to its situation on the Thames, is capable of bearing up against the political evils of a corporation; but in almost all other cases the fatality is too visible to be doubted or denied.
+The instances of Manchester, Birmingham, and Shessield, shew, by contrast, the injury which those Gothic institutions are to property and commerce.
+A few examples may be found, such as that of London, whose natural and commercial advantage, owing to its situation on the Thames, is capable of bearing up against the political evils of a corporation; but in almost all other cases the statility is too visible to be doubted or denied.

 Though the whole nation is not so directly affected by the depression of property in corporation towns as the inhabitants themselves, it partakes of the consequence.
 By lessening the value of property, the quantity of national commerce is curtailed.
-Every man is a customer in proportion to his ability; and as all parts of a nation trade with each other, whatever affects any of [99] the parts, must necessarily communicate to the whole.
+Every man is a customer in proportion to his ability; and as all parts of a nation trade with each other, whatever affects any of times in which they began justify this idea.
+The generality of those towns have been garrisons; and the corporations were charged with the care of the gates of the towns, when no military garrison was present.
+Their refusing or granting admission to strangers, which has produced the custom of giving, felling, and buying freedom, has more of the nature of garrison authority than civil government.
+Soldiers are free of all corporations throughout the nation, by the same propriety that every soldier is free of every garrison, and no other persons are.
+He can follow any employment, with the permission of his officers, in any corporation town throughout the nation.

+the parts, must necessarily communicate to the whole.

-As one of the houses of the English parliament is, in a great measure, made up of elections from these corporations; and as it is unnatural that a pure stream should flow from a foul fountain, its vices are but a continuation of the vices of its origin.
+As one of the houses of the English parliament is, in a great measure, made up of elections from these corporations; and as it is unnatural that a pure stream should flow from a soul sountain, its vices are but a continuation of the vices of its origin.
 A man of moral honour and good political principles, cannot submit to the mean drudgery and disgraceful arts, by which such elections are carried.
 To be a successful candidate, he must be destitute of the qualities that constitute a just legislator: and being thus disciplined to corruption by the mode of entering into parliament, it is not to be expected that the representative should be better than the man.

-Mr. Burke, in speaking of the English representation, has advanced as bold a challenge as ever was given in the days of chivalry.

-"Our representation," says he, "has been found perfectly adequate to all the purposes for which a representation of the people can be desired or devised.
-I defy," continues he, "the enemies of our constitution to shew the contrary."

-- This declaration from a man, who has been in constant opposition to all the measures of parliament the whole of his political life, a year or two excepted, is most extraordinary; and, comparing him with himself, admits of no other alternative, than that he acted against his judgment as a member, or has declared contrary to it as an author.
+Mr. Burke, in speaking of the English reprefentation, has advanced as bold a challenge as ever was given in the days of chivalry.
+"Our "representation," says he, "has been found " perfectly adequate to all the purposes for which a " representation of the people can be defired or "devised.
+I defy," continues he, "the enemies This declaration from a man who has been in constant opposition to all the measures of parliament the whole of his political life, a year or two excepted, is most extraordinary; and, comparing him with himself, admits of no other alternative, than that he acted against his judgment as a member, or has declared contrary to it as an author.